corrode/corrode.github.io/content/blog/rust-cpp-interop/index.md

 > Lots and lots of back-and-forth FFI, thread-safety concerns, Rust code regularly dealing with nontrivial C++ abstractions, a need for nontrivial abstractions to be passed over FFI.
 All of this conspires to make for some really complicated FFI code.

 The cleanest production architectures look more like a service boundary than a function call.
-Brave's ad-blocker, Mozilla's `encoding_rs`, Microsoft's DWriteCore Rust components, Shopify's [Ruby ↔ Rust shim](https://shopify.engineering/shopify-rust-systems-programming) — all of these expose a handful of "do this whole job for me" entry points, not a leaky abstraction of internal types.
+Brave's ad-blocker, Mozilla's `encoding_rs`, Microsoft's DWriteCore Rust components, Shopify's [Ruby ↔ Rust shim](https://shopify.engineering/shopify-rust-systems-programming) — all of these expose a handful of "do this whole job for me" entry points, not a leaky abstraction of internal types.[^prod-arch]

 ### Rule: Design the boundary in terms of *work*, not *types*